4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

 In aiding-denied scenarios, where you don't have access to long-term stable aiding sensors like GNSS or compass, you must rely soley on the IMU's measurements to estimate the body's motions.
-Only the roll and pitch degrees of freedom are observable in these scenarios, as they can still be corrected using accelerometer measurements and the known direction of the gravitational field.
+Only the roll and pitch degrees of freedom are observable in these scenarios.
+Roll and pitch can still be corrected using accelerometer measurements and the known direction of the gravitational field.
 When the AINS is operated in this mode, we call it a Vertical Reference Unit (VRU).

 To limit integration drift in VRU mode, we must assume that the sensor on average is stationary.
-The static assumtion is incorporated as so-called psedo aiding measurements of zero with corresponding variances.
+The static assumtion is incorporated as so-called psedo aiding measurements of zero with corresponding error variances.
 For most applications, the following pseudo aiding is sufficient:

 * Position: 0 m with 1000 m standard deviation